By Joel S. Davidi Weisberger

 If the first of Nisan is such an important date to both the Bible and Talmud then, why is the day celebrated today only by this small Jewish community?
 To answer this question we must look to the Geonic period of Jewish history, corresponding roughly to the second half of the first millennium.
-Over the past decade, historians increasingly see this period as one in which a number of variations of Judaism were vying for supremacy.
+Over the past decade, as one in which a number of variations of Judaism were vying for supremacy.
 These included several schools of Jewish jurisprudence based in different geographic regions across the Mediterranean Diaspora.
 Two of the most prominent schools were the Babylonian (Minhag Babhel, based in Baghdad) and Palestinian (Minhag Eretz Yisrael) rites, as well as Karaite Jews who did not follow the Rabbis at all but formed their own, non-rabbinic minhag or customary rules.

 The Sanhedrin in Jerusalem was abolished in the 5th century by Byzantine decree.
 Its various successors could not recapture its prestige and the Rabbis of Eretz Yisrael gradually lost their power to sanction the new moon.
 The Karaites developed their own system for setting the calendar.
 But within the rabbinic tradition, in the absence of the Sanhedrin, the Babylonians and Palestinians often found themselves at odds.